wolfgangasdf/iqp-book/ad-perturbation-theory.md

 # Perturbation theory

-In this section we introduce a powerful method, perturbation theory, to obtain an approximation to what happens to a quantum system if we add a small perturbation - for instance if the the square-well potential is not really flat at the bottom.
+In this section we introduce a powerful method, perturbation theory, to obtain an approximation to what happens to a quantum system if we add a small change, for instance a perturbation to the potential.
+This is important because we can only obtain analytical solutions for very simple quantum systems, but we would like to also be able to predict the quantum properties of more complex systems.

 ## A small perturbation & power series

 `[slide]`

-Let's assume that we have solved the Schrödinger equation for a particular Hamiltonian, for instance the infinite square well Hamiltonian that we now call $H_0$.
-As we have shown before, we have obtained a set of orthonormal eigenfunctions $\psi_n^{(0)}$ and energies or eigenvalues $E_n^{(0)}$.
-Now, there is a small time-indepentend perturbation of the system - for instance a small hump in the potential:
+Let us assume that we have solved the Schrödinger equation for a particular Hamiltonian - as an example we discuss a quantum particle in the infinite square well potential, we call the  original unperturbed Hamiltonian $H_0$.
+Earlier in this course, we have obtained for this case a set of orthonormal eigenfunctions $\psi_n^{(0)}$ with corresponding energies or eigenvalues $E_n^{(0)}$.
+Now, we add a small time-indepentend perturbation to the system - for instance a small hump at the middle of the potential as shown in the figure:

 ```{code-cell} ipython3
 :tags: [hide-input, remove-output]